FabianGosebrink/ASPNETCore-Angular-Ngrx/README.md

 * [Android SDK](https://developer.android.com/sdk/index.html)
 * [Windows 10 SDK](https://dev.windows.com/en-us/downloads/windows-10-sdk)

-## Angular Client with Webpack, Treeshaking and Ahead of Time (Aot) Compilation (Folder: "AngularCLI")
+## Angular Client with Webpack, Treeshaking and Ahead of Time (Aot) Compilation

 This client is implemented with Angular and Webpack.
 You can start the application by running